 While attending film school in the 90s, Matt was perhaps the worst Lab Assistant in the history of the Columbia College Sound Department.
 In his defence, they had acquired a new Mac for the purpose of logging equipment rentals, but he noticed it had Photoshop installed and proceeded to spend 100% of his time at work making digital paintings - several of which went on to be shown at an exhibit of emerging digital artists at the MCA Chicago (1998).
 Following that exhibit he was asked: "Can you make these move?
 If you can I'll give you a job” - a question which prompted a 15+ year career in post-production (just as well because the sound department certainly didn’t want him anymore).

 In 2001 he moved back to London, working as a 2D VFX artist for Passion Pictures and Double Negative (Captain Scarlet, Batman Begins), before moving to Oslo to finish the cult animation Free Jimmy (Un Certain Regard - Cannes 2006) and the Oscar winning Peter and the Wolf (2007).

 In 2008 Matt's experimental short film 'ABC' was his first festival screening and since then he has written and/or directed several award winning shorts, web series and music videos as well as writing screenplays for other directors.

-Matt is presently in pre-production on his feature ‘La Mirada’ starring the Spanish pop icon, Alaska.
+Matt is presently in pre-production on his feature ‘La Mirada’ starring the Spanish pop icon, Alaska and the luchadora Quimera.